Mosaic number of knots: Abstract

 \section{Abstract}

-In~\cite{LK}, Lomonaco and Kauffman introduced a knot mosaic system to give a definition of a quantum knot system which can be viewed as a blueprint for the construction of an actual physical quantum system.
-A knot $n$-mosaic is an $n \times n$ matrix of 11 kinds of specific mosaic tiles representing a knot.
+Lomonaco and Kauffman developed knot mosaics to give a definition of a quantum knot system.
+This definition is intended to represent an actual physical quantum system.
+A knot $n$-mosaic is an $n \times n$ matrix of 11 kinds of specific mosaic tiles representing a knot or a link.
 The mosaic number $m(K)$ of a knot $K$ is the smallest integer $n$ for which $K$ is representable as a knot $n$-mosaic.
 In this paper we establish an upper bound on the mosaic number of a knot or a link $K$ in terms of the crossing number $c(K)$.
-Let $K$ be a nontrivial knot or a non-split link except the Hopf link and the $6^3_3$ link.
+Let $K$ be a nontrivial knot or a non-split link except the Hopf link.
 Then $m(K) \leq c(K) + 1$.
-Moreover if $K$ is prime and non-alternating, then $m(K) \leq c(K) - 1$.
+Moreover if $K$ is prime and non-alternating except $6^3_3$ link, then $m(K) \leq c(K) - 1$.